Skip to main content

 The Cultural Resource Protection program within the Illinois State Historic Preservation Office (SHPO) uses a digital submission and review process.
 We do not accept hardcopy submissions of Regulatory projects.
 Click here for instructions on how to check the status of our review of your projects.

-For all other undertakings subject to review under Section 106 (federal) or Section 707 (state), please follow these instructions.
+For all undertakings subject to review under Section 106 (federal) or Section 707 (state), please follow these instructions.
 If you have questions about how to submit your undertaking, please email us at SHPO.Review@Illinois.gov

 Individual undertakings must be submitted separately.
 Undertakings with multiple addresses but the same scope of work may be submitted together.